52North/sensor-web-tutorial/docs/06a_execise_db_modelling.md

 ### Phenomenon
 ![DB_Model_Phenomenon.png](images/DB_Model_Phenomenon.png "Overview of the Phenomenon table")

+**Description**: Storage of the observed parameters of the sensors.

 | column | comment | NOT-NULL | default | SQL type |
 | --- | --- | --- | --- | --- |
 | phenomenon_id | PK column of the table | true | - | int8 |